ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

   });
 ```

-Create similar tests for `forecast` and `uvIndex`.

-**`weather.service.ts`**

-Getting the above test to pass is a matter of injecting the service and calling the `current()` method in the correct spot(s).
-Doing so is left as an exercise for you to complete. **Note:** we do not need to do anything with the result at this time.
-We just need to get the test to pass.

-##### Step 2 - Use the Current Location

-**`weather.service.spec.ts`**

-We are already have tests verifying the HTTP call and return.
-Update those tests to ensure that the returned location is used in the HTTP call.
+We are already have tests verifying the HTTP call and return value.
+These tests will need to be updated to use Angular's `fakeAsync()` zone and a `tick()` call so the location Promise gets resolved.

-This requires two changes to the tests:

-1. Use Angular's `fakeAsync()` zone and a `tick()` call so the location Promise gets resolved.
-1. Modify the values used for the `lat` and `lon` parameters in the URL.

-Updating the tests accordingly is left as an exercise for you.

 **Hint:** Here is the general pattern: